College Catalog Fall 2016 - Spring 2017

 The Instructional Program

-Delhi also offers a bachelor degree in Hospitality Management with a concentration in Travel and Tourism Management.
+Delhi also offers a bachelor's degree in Hospitality Management with a concentration in Event Management.
 For information on this program, see the Hospitality Management program description.

 Each student must complete a minimum of 320 hours of work experience in a position related to the hospitality industry during the summer between the first and second years of study.
 This professional work experience enhances and complements classroom learning.
 Upon completion, students are evaluated by their employer and submit a comprehensive report.
 Faculty assist in finding job opportunities, but the student assumes responsibility for securing a position.